hashicorp/terraform-provider-kubernetes/website/docs/r/config_map.html.markdown

 The following arguments are supported:

 * `data` - (Optional) A map of the configuration data.
 * `metadata` - (Required) Standard config map's metadata.
-More info: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata)

 ## Nested Blocks